HannahHChu/Notebooks/SURF_Notebook_2018.md

 <div id='id-section14'/>

-### Page 14: 2018-06-12 Rhagoletis Data Revisions
+### Page 14: 2018-06-12 Rhagoletis Data Revisions & upd.  to do list for projects
-- [ ] Free Run Check
+- [X] Free Run Check
-- [ ] Work on Rmd file based on Andrew's comments:
+- [X] Work on Rmd file based on Andrew's comments:
-	- Comment out long stretches of data code ('glimpse')
+	- Comment out long stretches of data code ('glimpse') √
-	- Space after hashtags
+	- Space after hashtags √
 	- Include conclusion of the analysis in the Rmd file too.
 	- Summarise statistical analysis under the r chunk (ie We tested the effect of x,y on z.
-Or we determined the hazard rate of xy on z)
+Or we determined the hazard rate of xy on z) √
-	- Annotate filtering
+	- Annotate filtering √

 **notes about those conclusions**:
 "Evolutionarily speaking, linking lower metabolic rate to longer lifespan makes sense since an organism who reserves its energy would take longer to develop, thus longer to die".